davidstrauss/desktop-configuration/README.md

 * Card only: [Fidesmo Dual Interface](http://shop.fidesmo.com/product/fidesmo-card-dual-interface)
 * Reader only: [JK-A0100 Series Smartcard Keyboard](http://cherryamericas.com/product/jk-a0100eu-smartcard-keyboard/): Use `enable-pinpad-varlen` in `.gnupg/gpg-agent.conf` for secure PIN entry.
 The specific tested model was JK-A0100EU-2.
 * Reader only: Identiv SCM SPR 532: Should work with secure PIN entry out of the box
-* Reader only: Lenovo ThinkPad T560 built-in: No secure PIN entry available
+* Reader only: Lenovo ThinkPad T-series built-in: No secure PIN entry available
 * [LWN Article: A comparison of cryptographic keycards](https://lwn.net/Articles/736231/)

 ### Machine Setup

+1. The following steps assume that machine setup above is complete, particularly packages.

-1. Disable the GNOME Keyring SSH agent by overriding the desktop file:
+2. Disable the GNOME Keyring SSH agent by overriding the desktop file:

        mkdir -p ~/.config/autostart/